The Palestinian Museum Announces its Programme for 2017 and 2018

 Dr. Mahmoud Hawari, the Museum’s Director, explained that the Museum’s programme has been developed around a number of key principles, including the critical exploration of important milestones in Palestinian history, culture and society.

 The inaugural exhibition in the Museum will open in September 2017 until Mid-December.
 It will be curated by Reem Fadda, who was the Artistic Director of the 2016 Marrakech Biennial and previously held the post of Associate Curator, Middle Eastern Art for the Guggenheim Abu Dhabi Project from 2010.
-The exhibition will present a critical reading of the representations of Jerusalem as a global city especially in the past fifty years since its occupation in 1967.
+The exhibition will present a critical reading of the representations of Jerusalem as a global city especially in the past fifty years.
 The exhibition will be multidisciplinary and extensive, presenting multiple commissions and programmes with artists, institutions and collectives within the museum and satellite locations, particularly in Jerusalem.

 In parallel, the second exhibition will be launched in November 2017 on the centennial of the Balfour Declaration and aims to shed light on the various aspects of the Palestinians’ popular resistance against this landmark declaration and its impact on their life and destiny.